Call us today for a free telephone consultation with a bankruptcy attorney.

 New Orleans Creditor Bankruptcy Attorneys

 Bowes, Petkovich & Palmer, LLC is a Gretna law firm that has served the New Orleans area since 1980.
-Our experienced creditors’ rights lawyers are well versed at handling bankruptcy matters throughout Louisiana for many creditors.
+Our experienced creditor bankruptcy lawyers are well versed at handling bankruptcy matters throughout Louisiana for many local, regional, and national creditors.
 We take pride in offering an effective and efficient experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

 OUR EXPERIENCED CREDITORS’ RIGHTS ATTORNEYS CAN HELP YOU ASSERT YOUR RIGHTS IN BANKRUPTCY COURT.